annettewairimu/Data-Analytics-Portfolio/03_sql-powerbi-analysis/README.md

 The data was structured in SQL and visualized in Power BI to deliver a clear, interactive performance report.

-Output:

 ## Dataset.

 The analysis uses an agent-level dataset with the following metrics:

-AgentName
+- AgentName

-Tickets Closed — measure of productivity
+- Tickets Closed — measure of productivity

-Average Resolution Time (Hours) — measure of efficiency
+- Average Resolution Time (Hours) — measure of efficiency

-Average Customer Satisfaction Score (CSAT)
+- Average Customer Satisfaction Score (CSAT)

-Performance Quadrant — categorizing agents based on productivity × efficiency
+- Performance Quadrant — categorizing agents based on productivity × efficiency

 The Performance Quadrant was calculated in SQL, reflecting the strategic understanding of who drives performance and who needs support.